 (c) Budget: A separate budget shall be prepared which identifies the costs for planning and construction/renovation of the facilities and the timetable for the project.

 (9) Investment fund proposal review

 (a) The distribution of monies from the investment fund shall be made in one or more competitive rounds each year.
-A request for proposals shall be issued by the board of regents before the review.
+A request for proposals shall be issued by the Ohio department of higher education before the review.

-(b) All proposals shall be reviewed by the board of regents staff with the advice of the university research officers and two college representatives acting as an advisory council to the board and, if necessary, statewide research advisory councils.
-The research Officers shall advise the board on issues of:
+(b) All proposals shall be reviewed by the chancellor's staff with the advice of the university research officers and two college representatives acting as an advisory council to the chancellor and, if necessary, statewide research advisory councils.
+The research Officers council shall advise the chancellor on issues of:

 (i) The level of support requested, which can include an analysis of the adequacy of the funds to support the proposed activities or facilities and the strength of institutional commitment;